Descent of nearby cycle formula for Newton non-degenerate functions: Abstract

 \section{Abstract}

-We prove a descent theorem of nearby cycle formula for Newton non-degenerate functions at the origin (as well as its motivic version) without assuming the convenience condition.
-In the isolated singularity case, these imply some well-known formula for the number of Jordan blocks of the Milnor monodromy with the theoretically maximal size, using a standard estimate of weights (where we do not need a theory of the duals of logarithmic complexes on toric varieties).
-They also provide a proof of a modified version of Steenbrink conjecture on spectral pairs for non-degenerate functions with simplicial Newton polyhedra in the isolated singularity case (which is false in the non-simplicial case).
+We prove a descent theorem of nearby cycle formula for Newton non-degenerate functions at the origin as well as its motivic version (without assuming the convenience condition).
+This is used in some papers without any proof although its proof is quite nontrivial because of the existence of coordinate hyperplanes, which is completely neglected in the literature about the descent theorem.
+In the isolated singularity case, it implies some well-known formula for the number of Jordan blocks of the Milnor monodromy with the theoretically maximal size, using a standard estimate of weights.
+It also provides a proof of a modified version of the Steenbrink conjecture on spectral pairs for non-degenerate functions with simplicial Newton polytopes in the isolated singularity case (which is false in the non-simplicial case).

-\centerline{\bf Introduction} \bsn Let $f$ be a Newton non-degenerate holomorphic function of $n$ variables with $\Gp(f)$ the Newton polyhedron at the origin, fixing local coordinates $x_1,\dots,x_n$.
-We have the normal fan $\Si$ in $(\R_{\ges 0})^n$ (see \cite[9.1]{Va1}) and also a toric variety $\X$ with a proper morphism
+\centerline{\bf Introduction} \bsn Let $f$ be a Newton non-degenerate holomorphic function of $n$ variables with $\Gp(f)$ the Newton polytope at the origin, fixing local coordinates $x_1,\dots,x_n$.
+We have the dual fan $\Si$ in $(\R_{\ges 0})^n$ (see \cite[9.1]{Va1}) and also a toric variety $\X$ with a proper morphism

-inducing an isomorphism over $X^*:=(\C^*)^n$.
+\nin inducing an isomorphism over $X^*:=(\C^*)^n$.
 Here we use the {\it associated analytic spaces\1} rather than algebraic varieties (since we have to deal with {\it local systems}). \sk Let $\Gf$ be the union of {\it compact\1} faces of $\Gp(f)$.
 There is a stratification